justinjest/python-essentials/assignments/05DataCleaningAndValidation1.md

    - The DataFrame contains columns for 'Name', 'Age', 'Salary', 'Join_Date', and 'City', with some missing values.
    - Print the original DataFrame.

-Here's a blank DataFrame to help you get started:
+Here's a summary of what the DataFrame looks like to help you get started:

 ```python
 data = {